LOS ANGELES (KABC) -- A battle between the Los Angeles County Board of Supervisors and Sheriff Alex Villanueva could come to a head Tuesday.

 The decision comes after the federal government listed them as essential.

 The sheriff says the county will no longer order gun shops to close.

-LA County supervisors vote to remove Sheriff Villanueva as head of emergency ops amid coronavirus crisis
+LA County supervisors to vote on removing sheriff as head of emergency ops amid COVID-19 crisis

 More TOP STORIES News